asjadsaboor-10p/sm-email-service/README.md

 2. Make tslint a little more strict.
 3. Implement API rate limiting
 4. Improve unit test code coverage
-5. Implement QueueMove in-memory cache to centerlized cachine like redis.
+5. Move in-memory cache to centerlized cachine like redis.
 6. Move in-memory cache to centerlized cachine like redis.
-6.  based solution using SQS and lambda , so that  we can push email requests to queue in case all email providers are down.
+7. Implement Queue based solution using SQS and lambda , so that  we can push email requests to queue in case all email providers are down.
-6. attach SSL to  aws elastic load balancer and redirect http to https.
+8. attach SSL to  aws elastic load balancer and redirect http to https.
-7.